PhillipMahlke-flour/sunmiconditionalimports/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-This package is a wrapper for the sunmi_printer_plus package, sunmi_scanner package, bitmap package, and SumUp payment package.
+This package is a wrapper for the sunmi_printer_plus, sunmi_scanner, bitmap, and sumup packages.
 It provides a way to import these packages conditionally based on the platform.
 This is useful for when you want to use these packages on Android, while also deploying the same code to the web.
 Specifically made for usage with FlutterFlow, since FlutterFlow does not support conditional imports.

 ## Features